Compliments of The Litherland, Kennedy & Associates, APC, Attorneys at Law

 What is the best way to plan for long-term financial security for your child?
 One solution is to establish a Special Needs Trust.

 Under the terms of a Special Needs Trust, a Trustee manages trust property to ensure that it will remain a long-term source of funds for the child.
 The Trustee has discretion to distribute trust assets to (or on behalf of) the child, as long as he or she follows strict rules that forbid the use of Special Needs Trusts for any of the services covered by government benefits.
-In a nutshell, Medicaid and SSI benefits continue to cover the basics, while trust assets can be used to provide a child with the “extras” that enhance quality of life.
+In a nutshell, Medi-Cal and SSI benefits continue to cover the basics, while trust assets can be used to provide a child with the “extras” that enhance quality of life.

 Often, parents opt for a Special Needs Trust that goes into effect when they die, but this isn’t the only choice.
 You can also establish a trust that takes effect during your lifetime.
 There are a number of advantages to establishing such a trust.
 For instance: